pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 **Theoretically**: visual rendering is not actually specified (thought here is a new effort to change that, making all existing MathML renderers invalid and breaking content without care).

-This is where they are after 25 years of MathML, 15 years of MathML in HTML5, ~10years of MathML "support" in Firefox, ~8 years of MathML "support" inSafari, neither of which are due to actually Mozilla or Apple spending resources but co-opted volunteer efforts.
+This is where they are after 25 years of MathML, 15 years of MathML in HTML5, ~10 years of MathML "support" in Firefox, ~8 years of MathML "support" in Safari, neither of which are due to actually Mozilla or Apple spending resources but co-opted volunteer efforts.
 No amount of Igalia newspeak will change that fact.
-[Apologies to all the great people I know at Igalia.
-But the MathML people are not a good look for you all.]
+[Apologies to all the wonderful people I've met from Igalia - the MathML people are not a good look for you all.]

-Optimistically, it will take a good decade to get reliable visual rendering quality.
-Certainly, CSS and SVG will move faster.
+Optimistically, I'd wager it will take a good decade to get reliable visual rendering quality.
+Certainly, CSS, SVG, HTML and ARIA will all move faster and help tools like MathJax even when they're not trying.

 In any case, the handful of people behind the implementations seem unable to grasp what the real life problems are so they live in their little bubble insisting that repeating "but it's a standard" does anything for users.